 HIST 247 Women in U.S. History (3 units)

 Surveys the experiences and contributions of diverse women in U.S. social, cultural, economic, and political life, from pre-conquest to the present day.
 Explores how gender has shaped peoples' lives and opportunities.
 Intersections of race, class, ethnicity, sexual orientation, and regional variations are emphasized throughout, as are feminist ideas & movements, including women of color feminisms.

 HIST 422 Modern Latin America (3 units)

-This course explores and analyzes the history of Latin America from independence to the present.
-The focus is on the social, political, economic and cultural developments that make Latin America unique.
-Themes such as nation-building, neocolonialism, democracy and dictatorship, social revolution, African and indigenous cultures, women and gender, the Cold War, globalization and relations with the United States and the world are all considered.
+This course explores and analyzes the diverse histories of Latin American nations and peoples from 1800 to the present.
+The focus is on the social, political, economic, and cultural developments that have shaped the region.
+Themes such as nationalism, neocolonialism, dictatorship, revolution, and social and cultural change are explored.
+Special attention is paid to Latin American relations with the U.S. and migration.

 HIST 695 Independent Study (0.5- 3 units)

 Designed for students who are interested in furthering their knowledge via self-paced, individualized instruction provided in selected areas or directed study to be arranged with instructor and approved by the division dean using the Independent Study Form.
 Varying modes of instruction can be used -- laboratory, research, skill development, etc. For each unit earned, students are required to devote three hours per week throughout the semester.
 Students may take only one Independent Study course within a given discipline.